Table of contents

 You should add your online appointments calendar to your website, which is easy to do with Square Appointments.
 All you have to do is add a simple snippet of HTML code directly to your website.
 Having your appointments calendar in a visible, accessible place on your website makes it quick and easy for clients to book.
 This is especially true for new clients, who aren’t as likely to cold call your business to book an appointment.

-Square Appointments is also optimized for mobile, meaning clients can book directly with you from their phone when they’re on the go.
+Square Appointments is also optimised for mobile, meaning clients can book directly with you from their phone when they’re on the go.
 This is an important benefit—we’ve seen that the majority of clients book appointments this way.

 Check your appointments calendar on the go

 Not only is scheduling software more convenient for your clients, it’s also more streamlined for you.
 Implementing appointments software and an appointments app means you don’t have to be at your salon to check your availability.
-The ability to check your schedule from anywhere makes juggling your schedule less frenzied—and saves you a ton of time.
+The ability to check your schedule from anywhere makes juggling your schedule less frenzied—and saves you a tonne of time.

-The Square Appointments app gives you all the information you need to run your business right at your fingertips.
+The Square Appointments gives you all the information you need to run your business right at your fingertips.
 You can set up and edit your appointments calendar from anywhere and accept appointments automatically or manually as clients book them online.
 You can also complete payments everywhere—the app allows you to check clients out directly on your phone or iPad through the Square Register app.

 An appointments booking app can save you hours a week—which means you can see more clients.